ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     aws_security_group=SecGrp1

 **VERY IMPORTANT:** _You should also configure your security group so that it accepts incoming SSH and TCP connections from the public IP address of your launcher node, as well as from the security group itself._
+_It is also a good idea to ensure that your security group is not open to the whole Internet in general - you should only allow inbound connections from known IP address on specific ports whenever possible._

 ### Provisioning worker nodes with Bindle